BIG Newsletter Autumn 2013 Here

 Children must be taught how to recognise harassment online, academics at the University of Bedfordshire have warned.More

-One of BIG’s members sends young delegates to Westminster
+A member of BIG Award sends young delegates to Westminster

 On Safer Internet Day, Toby Duckworth and Jack Hardy from St Francis School inWalsall attended events in Portcullis House to discuss ideas for better safety on the internet with their teacher Andrew Symington.
 BIG was asked by Childnet to invite some young people from the West Midlands and we are delighted that the day was a success.More.
 7th February 2012 posted by Adrienne Katz